giuliavezzani/giuliavezzani_old.github.io/index.md

 # Current position

-I am a **Phd Fellow** @ iCub Facility (Istituto Italiano di Tecnologia) in Bioengineering and Advanced Robotics - curriculum **Humanoid and Advanced Robotics** - at the Istituto Italiano di Tecnologia & Universita‘ di Genova, Italy.
+I am a **Phd candidate and research fellow** @ iCub Facility (Istituto Italiano di Tecnologia)

-The goal of my PhD program is to improve _perception_ and _manipulation skills_ for humanoid robots, by exploiting both _visual_ and _tactile information_.
+The goal of my research is to improve _perception_ and _manipulation skills_ for humanoid robots, by exploiting both _visual_ and _tactile information_.
 All my new ideas have been implemented in C++ and tested on the humanoid robot iCub.